epfl-ada/ada-2022-project-nolemonnomelon/README.md

 3) How fast do popular movie genres change across time?

 ## Proposed additional datasets
-The CMU movie metadata contains not many and not recent movies (until 2012 only).
+<p align="justify"> The CMU movie metadata contains not many and not recent movies (until 2012 only).
 Moreover, it has a lot of NA values, espcially for the box office revenue.
-So, we decided to complete this dataset in order to have a more representative one.We use :
+So, we decided to complete this dataset in order to have a more representative one.
+We use : </p>

 *	[IMBD](https://datasets.imdbws.com/): dataset to complete the amount of movies of the original [CMU](http://www.cs.cmu.edu/~ark/personas/) and ensure good representation of their variety.
 *	[Wikipedia](https://www.wikipedia.org/): with the help of [`wikipedia_query.py`](https://github.com/epfl-ada/ada-2022-project-nolemonnomelon/blob/main/wikipedia_query.py)we request imdb-associated films on wikipedia, with associated box office revenues and freebase IDs if available (on wikipedia).
 With the freebase IDs we will be able to associate this data with the CMU movie metadata.